Skip to main content

 Technology for a deeper look

 For patients whose screenings need a deeper look, PeaceHealth is using new technology called Intuitive Ion Robotic Bronchoscopy.
 It uses robotic assistance.
-This gives physicians more precise control and the ability to go into the lung using the smallest cut possible.
+This gives lung specialists the ability to plan and navigate a precise path into the lung.

 Shape-sensing technology with 3D imaging makes it easier for doctors to closely examine any nodule (an abnormal growth on the lung).
 With it, they can confirm tool-in-lesion accuracy, deep within the lung.